 a physical deformity of the penis (such as Peyronie's disease).

 It is not known whether lorcaserin passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Lorcaserin is not approved for use by anyone younger than 18 years old.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 The regular tablet is usually taken 2 times per day.
 The extended-release tablet is taken only once per day.
 Follow your doctor's instructions.

 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.

 You may take lorcaserin with or without food.

 You should lose at least 5% of your starting weight during the first 12 weeks of taking lorcaserin and eating a low calorie diet.
-Tell your doctor if you do not lose at least 5% of your starting weight after taking the medication for 12 weeks.
+Call your doctor if you do not lose at least 5% of your starting weight after taking the medicine for 12 weeks.

 Lorcaserin is only part of a complete program of treatment that also includes diet, exercise, weight control, and possibly testing your blood sugar.
 Follow your diet, medication, and exercise routines very closely.